walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 2: Create a Virtual Network

 In this task you will create a new virtual network that will be used by your migrated virtual machines when they are migrated to Azure.
 (Azure Migrate will only create the VMs, their network interfaces, and their disks; all other resources must be staged in advance.)
+ >**Note**: Azure provides several options for deploying the right network configuration.
+After the lab, if you’d like to better understand your networking options, see the network decision guide, which builds on the Cloud Adoption Framework’s Azure landing zones.

 You will also configure a private endpoint in this network for the SQL Database.